Categories

 Released in 1990 when Cosby was one of the most famous people on the planet, Ghost Dad was one of a couple of panned attempts to bottle The Cosby Show magic for the big screen.
 Hollywood salivated for a crossover hit to make Cosby a movie star on par with Tom Hanks or Eddie Murphy.
 Instead, they got a pair of massive duds — Leonard Part 6 and Ghost Dad.

 Even setting aside the post-1990 revelations, Cosby’s Elliot is not exactly endearing as a dad.
-He’s impatient, snappish, and utterly lacking empathy with his kids.
+He’s impatient, snappish, and lacking empathy with his kids.
 Meanwhile, the script — which should have been breezy, given its elevator pitch — gets mired in weirdly dodgy side quests, most of which have very little to do with the ghostly aspects of Elliot.
-It genuinely feels like the set of writers pulled out their notebooks for scenarios they’d deemed not quite funny enough for a network TV sitcom.
+It genuinely feels like the set of writers pulled out their old notebooks to mine ideas they’d deemed not quite funny enough for a network TV sitcom.
 It’s shockingly messy for something that should have been a softball; I mean, if you can’t come up with ten ideas for situations based simply on the title of “Ghost Dad,” you’re doing something wrong.

 Any goodwill earned by a handful of practical gags and suppressed ideas about being a Black family in middle class America evaporates long before the credits roll.
 And with Cosby at the helm, you won’t be dying to give it the benefit of the doubt, anyway.
 Even with the lunacy of the increasingly labyrinthine ghost protocols, Ghost Dad is mostly bad in a dull way rather than a loopy one.
 Whether you’re watching it out of morbid curiosity or nostalgia for the early ‘90s, the only sensible course of action is to turn on the lights and hope it disappears.